This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

 Now that the fields are auto-filled, double check that all details are correct, in the rare event of errors.
 If everything is correct, click Add People and they will be added to Deputy.

 You can send invites a number of ways, including bulk invites via the People list.
-To send an invite to a single employee, go to the ‘People’ page,
+To send an invite to a single team member, go to the ‘People’ page,

-When importing employees via the ‘Add People’ option, if you include employee emails in the employee details, you can select the option to send an invitation email to be sent to everyone on the list.
+When importing team members via the ‘Add People’ option, if you include team members' email in the team member details, you can select the option to send an invitation email to be sent to everyone on the list.

 You can also send bulk invites or send select people invites via the People tab.
 Either select the individuals that you want to send the invites to or select the checkbox at the top next to ‘Name & Access’, click the ‘Bulk Actions’ drop down box and select ‘Send Invitation’.